-A short distance from Tanglin Gate is Swan Lake, a large, shallow pond named for the graceful white swans that inhabit the body of water.
-If you head toward the wooden bridge at the far end of the lake, you may be able to get a closer view at them as that is where their feeding tray is located.
+A short distance from the Tanglin entrance to the botanical garden is Swan Lake, a large, shallow pond named for the graceful white swans that inhabit the body of water.
+Swan Lake is also home to fish and amphibians.

 $5 Note Tembusu Tree

-Tembusu tree found at the back of Singapore five-dollar notes still stands at Singapore Botanic Gardens’ Lawn E. It overlooks Swan Lake and has a distinctive branch which grows perpendicularly away from its trunk.
+The Tembusu tree found at the back of Singapore five-dollar notes still stands at Lawn E of the Botanic Gardens.
+It overlooks Swan Lake and has a distinctive branch which grows perpendicularly away from its trunk.

 Read more about the $5 note tree at Singapore Botanic Gardens.

-Amazingly, there is a patch of primary rainforest that still remains at Singapore Botanic Gardens.
-Some of the trees here date back even before 1819.
+Amazingly, there is a patch of primary rainforest that still remains at the gardens.
+Some of the giants here date back even before 1819 – how about that for history?
 Be sure to look up to view the layered eco-system that the forest provides.

 Lined with palms, the gentle slope of the Palm Valley seems made for laying out a picnic mat and taking a break to enjoy the beauty of nature.
 With its wide open space, it is also good for those who enjoy organising outdoor games and activities.
-And when there are concerts in the park at the Shaw Symphony Stage, this is exactly what happens.
+It is the main attraction when there are concerts in the park at the Shaw Symphony Stage.

-The waterfall and its cave at the Ginger Gardens is a picturesque place where you can take a walk behind the curtain of splashing water.
+The waterfall and its cave at the Ginger Garden is a picturesque place where you can take a walk behind the curtain of splashing water.

 Evolution Garden presents a walk through time starting with primitive plants such as whisk ferns and horsetails before entering the world of lush ferns and flowering plants.